 Visit CAPS to hear about pregnancy options

 If she’s unsure of what to do next and how to care for herself and the growing baby, offer to go with her to any appointments.
-The pregnancy resources and guidance at CAPS Pregnancy Clinic is free and confidential; our Patient Specialists can give you the resources and information your friend or girlfriend will need as she goes through this process.
-Our team can answer any questions she (or you) may have about her pregnancy options, the symptoms she can expect, nutritional guidance, and programs that may be helpful to her in making a decision.
+The pregnancy resources and help at CAPS Pregnancy Clinic are Free and private; our Patient Care Specialists can give you the resources and information your friend or girlfriend will need as she goes through this process.
+Our team can help answer questions she (or you) may have about her pregnancy options, the symptoms she can expect, nutritional guidance, and programs that may be helpful to her in making a decision.

 When you have questions about how to help your friend or partner through her pregnancy, our team is here to provide answers.
 If she’s facing an unplanned pregnancy and isn’t sure of what her decision should be, schedule an appointment or call us at 619-337-8080.
 Together, we can help her take her next steps.